-How to Read Scanned Documents Using IronOCR
+How to Read Scanned Documents in C# | IronOCR

 Instead of manually copying or recreating text and images, automated extraction ensures accuracy and efficiency.
-This is particularly useful for research, legal documents, and content creation, where reusing specific portions of PDFs is common.
+This is particularly useful for research, legal documents, and content creation where reusing specific portions of PDFs is common.

 Businesses can extract critical data from PDFs for analysis or system integration, streamlining workflows.
 Designers and marketers can also extract images for enhancement and reuse in various projects.